apache/nuttx/configs/README.txt

 		CONFIG_NET_DHCP_LIGHT - Reduces size of DHCP
 		CONFIG_NET_RESOLV_ENTRIES - Number of resolver entries

+	THTTPD:
+		CONFIG_THTTPD_PORT - THTTPD Server port number
+		CONFIG_THTTPD_IPADDR - Server IP address (no host name) CONFIG_THTTPD_SERVER_ADDRESS - SERVER_ADDRESS: response
+		CONFIG_THTTPD_SERVER_SOFTWARE - SERVER_SOFTWARE: response
+		CONFIG_THTTPD_CGI_PATH -
+		CONFIG_THTTPD_CGI_PATTERN - Only CGI programs matching this pattern will be executed.
+In fact, if this value is not defined then no CGI logic will be built.
+		CONFIG_THTTPD_CGI_PRIORITY - Provides the priority of CGI child tasks CONFIG_THTTPD_CGI_STACKSIZE - Provides the initial stack size of CGI child task (will be overridden by the stack size in the NXFLAT header)
+		CONFIG_THTTPD_CGI_BYTECOUNT - Byte output limit for CGI tasks.
+		CONFIG_THTTPD_CGI_TIMELIMIT - How many seconds to allow CGI programs to run before killing them.
+		CONFIG_THTTPD_CGI_OUTFD - In NuttX, CGI cannot use stdout for output.
+		  Rather, it must use this file descriptor number.
+		CONFIG_THTTPD_CHARSET- The default character set name to use with text MIME types.
+		CONFIG_THTTPD_IOBUFFERSIZE -
+		CONFIG_THTTPD_INDEX_NAMES - A list of index filenames to check.
+The files are searched for in this order.
+		CONFIG_AUTH_FILE - The file to use for authentication.
+If this is defined then thttpd checks for this file in the local directory before every fetch.
+If the file exists then authentication is done, otherwise the fetch proceeds as usual.
+If you leave this undefined then thttpd will not implement authentication at all and will not check for auth files, which saves a bit of CPU time.
+A typical value is ".htpasswd"
+		CONFIG_THTTPD_LISTEN_BACKLOG - The listen() backlog queue length.
+		CONFIG_THTTPD_LINGER_MSEC - How many milliseconds to leave a connection open while doing a lingering close.
+		CONFIG_THTTPD_OCCASIONAL_MSEC - How often to run the occasional cleanup job.
+		CONFIG_THTTPD_IDLE_READ_LIMIT_SEC - How many seconds to allow for reading the initial request on a new connection.
+		CONFIG_THTTPD_IDLE_SEND_LIMIT_SEC - How many seconds before an idle connection gets closed.
+		CONFIG_THTTPD_TILDE_MAP1 and CONFIG_THTTPD_TILDE_MAP2 - Tilde mapping.
+		  Many URLs use ~username to indicate a user's home directory. thttpd provides two options for mapping this construct to an  actual filename.
+		  1) Map ~username to <prefix>/username.
+This is the recommended choice.
+		    Each user gets a subdirectory in the main web tree, and the tilde construct points there.
+The prefix could be something like "users", or it could be empty.
+		  2) Map ~username to <user's homedir>/<postfix>.
+The postfix would be the name of a subdirectory off of the user's actual home dir, something like "public_html".
+		  You can also leave both options undefined, and thttpd will not do anything special about tildes.
+Enabling both options is an error.
+		  Typical values, if they're defined, are "users" for CONFIG_THTTPD_TILDE_MAP1 and "public_html"forCONFIG_THTTPD_TILDE_MAP2.
+		CONFIG_THTTPD_GENERATE_INDICES
+		CONFIG_THTTPD_URLPATTERN - If defined, then it will be used to match and verify referrers.

 	USB device controller driver
 		CONFIG_USBDEV - Enables USB device support
 		CONFIG_USBDEV_ISOCHRONOUS - Build in extra support for isochronous